Writing Consultant Open Position Announcement

 Introduction / Overview

-We are looking to hire writing consultants from across the disciplines to start in Fall 2023.
-We are conducting the interview process earlier this year due to policy changes that affect the timeline of our hiring process.
+We are looking to hire writing consultants from across the disciplines to start in Fall 2025.
+We are conducting the interview process in June due to policy changes that affect the timeline of our hiring process.
 We will explain the new procedures if you apply for the position.

 Working at the Graduate Writing Center is a great opportunity for students working toward careers in academia, industry, and beyond.
 This work provides a unique opportunity to work with other graduate and professional students and to learn about writing and scholarship across the university.

-Our consultants gain valuable professional and communications skills working with fellow graduate students while making $24.00/hour.
+Our consultants gain valuable professional and communications skills working with fellow graduate students while making $26.00/hour.

 Qualifications and eligibility are described in further detail below.
 Please read them before applying.
 This work can be combined with other UCLA employment (such as TA, GSR positions).